 Ontario is in the midst of several initiatives and adjustments that will, directly and indirectly, bolster the province’s multi-family segment.
 These include programs that encourage immigration into Canada and Ontario, such as the Ontario Immigrant Nominee Program and the federally-funded Rural and Northern Immigration Pilot.
 Additionally, Canada’s mortgage rate has been set at a record low of 0.99 percent—effective December 4, 2020—and the Bank of Canada is behind many large-scale asset purchases (such as commercial paper, bankers’ acceptances, corporate bonds, and federal and provincial government debt), which will help to raise the price of the bonds, lower yield, and make it cheaper to access credit.
 These are just a few of the developments that will have an investor-friendly impact on purchasing property through financing.

 For those hoping to invest in the sector, now is a good time if you have the financial latitude to do so.
-But before you settle your hard-earned funds, make sure you are studying the market.
+But before you settle your hard-earned funds, make sure you are studying the market and gauging your own, educated predictions for the multifamily real estate segment.
 Find out what the demand is like right now and the factors that will influence it in the future.
 And beyond the real estate market, study other factors that will contribute to the city’s economic growth on the whole.
 Think: job creation, immigration, interprovincial migration, and projects to improve infrastructure and livability.
 Beyond being aware of the overarching trends, knowing these kinds of market conditions inside and out will help you to make sound investment decisions that will yield enduring value from the outset.